-Founded in 1997 and incorporated in Nevada in 2003, XPEL has grown from an automotive product design software company to a global provider of after-market automotive products, including automotive surface and paint protection, headlight protection, and automotive window films, as well as a provider of complementary proprietary software.
-In 2018, we expanded our product offerings to include architectural window film (both commercial and residential) and security film protection for commercial and residential uses, and in 2019 we further expanded our product line to include automotive ceramic coatings.
+Founded in 1997 The Company is a leading provider of protective films and incorporated in Nevada in 2003, XPEL has grown from an coatings, including automotive product design software company to paint protection film, surface protection film, automotive and commercial/residential window films, and ceramic coatings with a global provider footprint, a network of after-market automotive trained installers and proprietary DAP software.
+The Company is dedicated to exceeding customer expectations by providing high-quality products, including automotive surface leading customer service, expert technical support and paint protection, headlight protection, and automotive window films, as well as a provider of complementary proprietary software.
+In 2018, we expanded our product offerings to include architectural window film (both commercial and residential) and security film protection for commercial and residential uses, and in 2019 we further expanded our product line to include automotive ceramic coatings. world-class training.